 The following brief is an outcome document from the High-level Climate and Energy Dialogue held on April 20, 2017, at the UN Foundation in Washington, DC, as part of the series Accelerating Progress, Advancing Innovation.
-It aims to open a discussion among ministers about how to integrate climate-related fiscal resilience considerations into their already far-reaching day-to-day responsibilities.
+The dialogue was moderated by Rachel Kyte, Special Representative of the UN Secretary-General and CEO Sustainable Energy for All.
+The following guidance aims to open a discussion among ministers about how to integrate climate-smart fiscal resilience considerations into their already far-reaching day-to-day responsibilities.

 For Circulation to G20 Ministers